 As of the preparation of this Plan, a specific work schedule has not yet been determined or established.
 The schedule for the work will be determined by the City of Stanwood, though allowances for contractor-determined schedules may be permitted by the City.
-Due to the funding mechanism, work is anticipated to commence in the summer of 2022.
+Due to the funding mechanism, work is anticipated to commence after July 15, 2022.
+The start date is contingent upon State Historical Preservation Office (SHPO) approval and ECIA/EPA approvals of the Site-Specific Quality Assurance Project Plan (SSQAPP) and HASP.
 The required "Asbestos Notice of Demolition and Renovation" form (Iowa Department of Natural Resources Form 542-1476) will need to be submitted a minimum of 10 business days before the work begins.
 The required bonds and certificate of insurance shall be on file with the City Clerk within 5 working days of awarding the contract and before the Notice to Proceed will be issued.
 All bids submitted shall be based on each contractor's current workload staffing capability to complete the project, which is to be represented in the estimated timeline on the Bid Form.
 The City project team will review and compare all bids received for the project and reserves the right to modify the schedule as needed at the time of project authorization.

-The work under the proposed contract shall commence within fifteen (15) days after the issuance of the Notice to Proceed and shall be completed as sated in the Notice to Proceed and the associated Contract Documents.
+The work under the proposed contract shall commence within fifteen (15) days after the issuance of the Notice to Proceed and shall be completed as stated in the Notice to Proceed and the associated Contract Documents.